AlexW00/TinyCompTS/readme.md

 ### Configure an attribute grammar

-1. Define lexical rules in ./config/attributeGrammar/lexicalRuleset.ts
+1. Define a lexical rules object as shown in ./config/attributeGrammar/lexicalRuleset.ts
+    - Create a new Lexer object with the ruleset
-2. Define syntax rules in ./config/attributeGrammar/syntaxRuleset.ts
+2. Definea a syntax rules object as shown in ./config/attributeGrammar/syntaxRuleset.ts
+    - Create a new Parser object with the ruleset
-3. Define semantic rules in ./config/attributeGrammar/semanticRuleset.ts
+3. Define a semantic rules object as shown in ./config/attributeGrammar/semanticRuleset.ts

-### Configure ./main.ts
+    - Create a new CodeGenerator object with the ruleset

-1. Create a new Compiler object (import from "ts/compiler/Compiler.ts", requires Lexer.ts, Parser.ts, CodeGenerator.ts)
+4. Create a new Compiler object
-2. Use compiler.compile("input string) to compile
+5. Use compiler.compile("input string") to compile the input

 ### Run